Dvorak keyboard layout: Mobile phones and PDAs

 Most mobile phones have software implementations of keyboards on a touch screen.
 Sometimes the keyboard layout can be changed by means of a freeware third-party utility, such as Hacker's Keyboard for Android, AE Keyboard Mapper for Windows Mobile, or KeybLayout for Symbian OS.

 The RIM BlackBerry lines offer only QWERTY and its localized variants AZERTY and QWERTZ.

 iOS

+Since the introduction of iOS 8 in 2014, Apple iPhone and iPad users have been able to install third party keyboards on their touchscreen devices which allow for alternative keyboard layouts such as Dvorak on a system wide basis.
+Starting with iOS 16, the Dvorak keyboard became available as an included system wide keyboard.

 Apple iOS 4.0 and later supported external Dvorak keyboards. iOS 8.0 and later had the option to install onscreen keyboards from the App Store, which includes several free and paid Dvorak layouts.
 Apple added native support for the Dvorak keyboard with the release of iOS 16 in September 2022.

 Android

 Google's Android OS touchscreen keyboard can use Dvorak and other nonstandard layouts natively as of version 4.1.

 Comparison of the QWERTY and Dvorak layouts

 Keyboard strokes

 The traditional method for touch typing requires typists to rest their fingers in home position (on QWERTY, the "ASDF" and "JKL;" keys).
 The row containing said keys is called the home row.
 The more strokes there are in the home row, the less movement the fingers must do, thus allowing a typist to type faster, more accurately, and with less strain to the hand and fingers.

 According to letter frequency analysis, the majority of the Dvorak layout's key strokes (70%) are done in the home row, claimed to be the easiest row to type because the fingers rest there.
 Additionally, the Dvorak layout requires the fewest strokes on the bottom row (the most difficult row to type).
 By contrast, QWERTY requires typists to move their fingers to the top row for a majority of strokes and has only 32% of the strokes done in the home row.

 Because the Dvorak layout concentrates the vast majority of key strokes to the home row, the Dvorak layout uses about 63% of the finger motion required by QWERTY, which is claimed to make the keyboard more ergonomic.
 Because the Dvorak layout requires less finger motion from the typist compared to QWERTY, some users with repetitive strain injuries have reported that switching from QWERTY to Dvorak alleviated or even eliminated their repetitive strain injuries; however, no scientific study has been conducted verifying this.

 The typing loads between hands differs for each of the keyboard layouts.
 On QWERTY keyboards, 56% of the typing strokes are done by the left hand.
 As the right hand is dominant for the majority of people, the Dvorak keyboard puts the more often used keys on the right hand side, thereby having 56% of the typing strokes done by the right hand.